Risshakuji Temple (Yamadera) 立石寺（山寺）

 Yamadera is especially popular with photographers.
 Every season has something to offer but autumn, when the forests burst into color and winter when the region is submerged in a sea of winter white, are particularly noteworthy.

-Konponchu-do Hall, located at the foot of the mountain, houses a ritual flame that's said to have been burning since the temple's founding in 860.
+Konponchu-do Hall, located at the foot of the mountain, houses the "eternal light of Buddhism," a flame that's said to have been burning since the temple's founding in 860.
 The hall is made of sturdy beech wood and is widely considered to be the oldest of its kind in Japan.

-Nearby, Hiko Hall, the temple's treasure house, was built in the 12th century and preserves Yamadera's most precious works of Buddhist art and literature.
+Nearby, Hiko Hall, the temple's treasure house preserves Yamadera's most precious works of Buddhist art and historical documents.

 Stairway to heaven